AndrewLevinson/core-interaction-spring-2020/docs/lessons/lab/lesson-5a.md

 ## CSS Animation

 [Here's a full list](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_animated_properties) of animiatable properties.
-There's a lot on here (some are actually misleading, and come with poor performance) but basically, stick to <b>opacity</b> and <b>transforms</b>.
+There's a lot on here (some are actually misleading, and come with poor performance) but basically, stick to <b>opacity</b> and <b>transform</b> whenever possible.

 There's two ways to animate with css properties—`transition` and `animation` (`@keyframes`)